Information to Help you Navigate a Trump Trifecta Government Shutdown

 Why is a shutdown happening?

-Despite controlling the House, Senate, and White House, the Congressional majority has failed to pass any of the 12 Fiscal Year 2026 appropriations bill needed to fund federal government operations after September 30, 2025.
-In fact, the full House has not even considered or voted on a majority of those bills.
+Despite controlling the House, Senate, and White House, the Congressional majority has failed to enact any of the 12 Fiscal Year 2026 appropriations bill needed to fund federal government operations after September 30, 2025.

 If I sought help with a federal agency through Rep. Moore’s office, would my casework be impacted?